kentcdodds/configuration-validator/README.md

-# Webpack Validator
+# Configuration Validator

-Validate your webpack configuration and save yourself hours of debugging time
+Built as the pluggable validator for [webpack-validator](https://github.com/kentcdodds/webpack-validator)